Aadi-Tyagi/OneStop-ToolKit/README.md

 ### What problems may occur ###
-Problem 1: If anyone is facing any errors while following the above command list then consider upgrading your pip by using the below mentioned commands:
+Problem 1: If anyone is facing any errors while following the above command list then consider upgrading your pip by using the below mentioned commands
 Solution: python -m pip install -upgrade pip

-Problem 2: If anyone is facing the error "No module found named pip" then run the following command:
-  Solution python get-pip.py
+Problem 2: If anyone is facing the error "No module found named pip" then run the following command Solution python get-pip.py

 ### Suggestion ###
 Remember after cloning the repo from Github, please download all the image file in your D drive to run the code without